“The ills and harmful effects of gambling are well-known.

 - Influencing gambling attitudes and behaviour by raising awareness of responsible gambling messages through mass media in the Chinese languages.

-Chasing the Luck? was designed to benefit the Chinese-speaking population by disseminating information and creating dialogue in a culturally respectful and non-stigmatising manner.
 Extensive community consultation identified that the traditional messaging associated with responsible gambling promotion was culturally inappropriate for the Chinese-speaking target group.
 A community and media expert group was convened to identify key media channels through which to deliver the most culturally appropriate responsible gambling messages.

 Five themes were developed and delivered around an approach of ‘Investing in Community Strengths’ to highlight the strengths embedded in Chinese culture and the Chinese wisdoms when dealing with gambling-related harm: